Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 Does the United States Use the IBAN System?

-The United States does not use IBANs and bank accounts in the U.S. do not have IBANs.
+The United States does not use IBANs, and U.S. bank accounts do not have them.
 Instead, they use ABA routing numbers (for domestic transfers) and SWIFT codes (for international transfers).

 What is a SWIFT BIC Code?

 SWIFT is an acronym for the Society for Worldwide Interbank Financial Telecommunication.
-It’s a messaging network that banks and other financial institutions use to securely transmit instructions and data through a standardized system of codes.
+It’s a messaging network that banks and other financial institutions use to securely transmit instructions and data via a standardized code system.

 A SWIFT code is a standard format of a BIC.
 BIC is short for Bank Identifier Code.
 It identifies the country, city, bank, and branch when making an international transaction.